souenzzo/inverno/README.md

 # inverno

-> Bringing WinterCG support to GraalJS
+> A WinterCG runtime over GraalJS

-GraalJS is a ECMAScript implementation of javascript.
+GraalJS is a ECMAScript engine, as Google V8.

+This project aims to turn it into a runtime, as nodejs.

 It does not implement most web api's that, are available in browsers.